eaindra-wp/hackzurich_2022/README.md

 ## What we learned

-While working on this challenge, we got an opportunity to write SQL queries on Google BigQuery more efficiently to combine and retrieve values from the datasets.
-Additionally, we explored more on Google Maps Direction API, Geocoding API, ReTool, and NLP while retrieving potential city names for successful shipments in the future.
+It was a great opportunity to brush up Google BigQuery SQL querying skills.
+Retrieving and combining data from different sources was challenging yet intriguing.
+Additionally, we got to explore interesting technologies like Google Maps Direction API, Geocoding API, ReTool, and NLP API while retrieving potential city names for successful shipments in the future.

 ## Further Development

-For now, we have only displayed one route for demenstoration purposes.
-This can be modified such that the user can enter their diseried.
+* For now, we have only displayed one shipment route for demenstoration purposes.
+This can be modified such that the user can enter their disired origin and destination locations which can then be displayed on the maps.

+* Instead of the free Geonames (city, country names) dataset, we should ideally switch to a better (paid) version of it.
+This will improve accuracy of our system.

 ## References